693 - Juan Cortina - Live

 The river's magic.

-So one guy goes up to Corpus Christi and's like, there's a slaughter.
+So one guy goes up to Corpus Christi and is like, there's a slaughter everybody's dead they're eating the dogs they're eating the cats

-The one
+the one

-One of the guys ate me.
+one of the guys ate me

-I'm dead.
+I'm dead

-And then bad guy founded Waterburger.
+And then that guy founded Waterburger.
+Yeah, that's.

-So headlines now spread across the world, and the Corpus Christi Guards militia is quickly formed and the editor of the Ranchero warned a quote idle, vicious, depraved, thievish, ignorant, and fanatical population was on the loose and they must be crushed.
+And the editor of the Ranchero warned a quote, idle, vicious, depraved, thievish, ignorant, and fanatical population was on the loose, and they must be crushed.
+I think he missed some adjectives.

 I think he didn't use them all.

-Fucked bullshit.
+Fucked, bullshit.

 They believe Juan had 900 men who swore to kill every white man and take all land up to the Colorado River.
+It's just disgusting.

 When you hear about that sort of racist shit, it's just so hard.

-Yeah, it's just taking white menu.
+Right?
+Yeah, it's just taking white men on the water.
+I mean,

-You guys have been through so much.
+you guys have been through so much.
+Yeah, we have.

 I mean, people keep trying to take the stuff we took.
+It's like, stop.

+Stop it.
 It's not fair.

+Right.
 And then they're all making it about race.

 We give you the gift of Taco Bell and you reject it?